Reviews

 Et j’immole Didon, en détournant les yeux!"

 An examination of the libretto will show what is missing between "ces voix" and "spectres inexorables", both in the words of Énée and of the four other dramatis personae, les spectres.
-One is hard pressed in this encounter between Énée and the ombres and spectres not to be put in mind of Berlioz’s reworking of Gluck’s French Alceste by substituting "ombres, larves" for "Divinités du Styx" on which see Joël-Marie Fauguet "Excerpts from Gluck’s Alceste".
+One is hard pressed in this encounter between Énée and the ombres and spectres not to be put in mind of Berlioz’s reworking of Gluck’s French Alceste by substituting "ombres, larves" for "Divinités du Styx" on which see Joël-Marie Fauquet "Excerpts from Gluck’s Alceste".

 This collapsed No 42 is followed by (3) No 43, the complete Scène et choeur and by (4) the concluding duo of the Choeur des Troyens and Énée, the repetition "Italie, Italie" from No 44.
 This "heavily cut excerpt" is a heavenly created scene for Thill to which no other recorded Énée (studio or live) approaches.